GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 {% endcapture %}
 {% include alert.md text=copyrightwarning color="info" %}

-If you have created the textual data yourself (e.g. by conducting interviews or surveys), then you own the copyright and you do not need to seek copyright clearance,  (note that the ethical considerations listed above still apply).
-The same applies for material that is out of copyright or is in the public domain.
+If you have created the textual data yourself, or it is in the public domain, then you do not need to seek permission to use the data (you will still need permission from individual participants where that's appropriate — see the section on ethical considerations above).
+Usually, however, you will be obtaining data from a source that may have copyright ownership over it.
+So how do you get a license to use it?

 Specific sites have specific terms explaining how researchers may access their data and what they are permitted to do with it.
 Some are very generous with their access provisions, while some do not allow re-use at all.
 Many sites allow their data to be used for research but prohibit commercial re-use.